Rodneyomukuti/ICIPE_Bioinformatics-Internship/README.md

 •	Do all the project presentations and tasks assigned diligently

-•	Collaborate with colleagues
+•	Collaborate with colleagues :ROCKET

-:rocket

 •	Ask questions/Hungry for knowledge and information